qpattern/qAppTemplate/doc/README.md

-This folder should contain the documentation files
+This folder should contains the documentation files.